wp-plugins/chained-quiz/readme.txt

 == Changelog ==

+= Version 0.6.1 =
+- Added hyperlink to see the quiz when it is published in a post or page.
+If quiz has no hyperlink this means it's not yet published.

 = Version 0.6 =
 - Added option to automatically continue when radio button is checked
 - Fixed bugs with multiple-select questions